Northrop Grumman Corp (NOC) |

 NOC's Source of Revenues |

-Northrop Grumman's Customers have recorded an advance in their cost of revenue by 8.89 % in the 4 quarter 2020 year on year, sequentially costs of revenue grew by 24.34 %, for the same period Northrop Grumman Corp recorded revenue increase by 17.1 % year on year, sequentially revenue grew by 12.43 %.
+Northrop Grumman's Corporate Customers have recorded an advance in their cost of revenue by 7.12 % in the 1 quarter 2025 year on year, sequentially costs of revenue were trimmed by -6.47 %.
+During the corresponding time, Northrop Grumman Corp saw a revenue deteriorated by -6.56 % year on year, sequentially revenue fell by -11.4 %.
+While revenue at the Northrop Grumman Corp's corporate clients recorded rose by 8.14 % year on year, sequentially revenue fell by -0.16 %.

 • List of NOC Customers